HiveMQ Cloud Metrics

 -

-To retrieve your broker metrics in your own environment, run the following command:
+To retrieve your broker metrics in your own environment, copy the following command:

 -